 - The screen may not be bright enough for outside use.

-How to Configure, Rename, Backup, Restore Power Plans in Windows 7 may also interest you.
+- Configure, Rename, Backup, Restore Power Plans using Command-Line.